Cars - NL Host Nation

 Parking near diplomatic missions and consular posts or official residences

-The municipal authorities have full autonomy when it comes to setting policy on reserved parking bays.
-The municipality of The Hague is in principle willing, where necessary and possible, to mark two parking bays as reserved bays on public highways outside the main offices of a diplomatic mission or consular post and one outside the official residence of the head of mission or head of post.
-Whether or not these reserved parking bays are granted depends on the parking situation and the possibilities for public parking nearby.
-These parking bays may be used only by cars belonging to the mission or post, not by visitors.
-Even though the parking bays are reserved, it is still necessary to apply for a parking permit.
+The municipal authorities have full autonomy in determining policy on reserved parking spaces.
+The municipality of The Hague is in principle willing, where necessary and possible, to mark two parking spaces as reserved spaces on public highways outside the main offices of a diplomatic mission or consular post and one outside the official residence of the head of mission or head of post.
+Whether or not these reserved parking spaces are allocated will depend on the parking situation and the availability of public parking in the vicinity.
+These parking spaces may be used only by cars belonging to the mission or post, and not by visitors.
+Even though the parking spaces are reserved, it is still necessary to apply for a parking permit.
 It is advisable to apply for a ‘functional permit’, which allows parking throughout the city.

 To apply for reserved parking, write directly to: